SpaceAxolotl/Turn-based-Combat-Manager-Tool/README.md

 ## Installation

-if using Github Desktop, download
+if using Github, download the codebase like this:
+![Image of download code] (ImagesInReadme/DownloadOrClone.png)

 ##Usage